Youth Justice Programs

 The young person must sign the agreement to complete the sanctions that are imposed by the Committee.

-Youth who do not accept responsibility, do not accept or fail to complete their sanction, or who fail to attend their committee meeting are returned to the formal justice system.
+Youth who do not accept responsibility, do not accept or fail to complete their sanction(s), or who fail to attend their committee meeting are returned to the formal justice system.

 Youth Justice Committee Program

-The committee is made up of screened and trained volunteers from the community, who implement alternatives to formal court proceedings.
+The committee is comprised of screened and trained volunteers from the local community, who implement alternatives to formal court proceedings.
 This allows the victim to be involved and suggest sanctions for the youth.
 Resources and referrals to the community are utilized.

-Active participation from relevant justice partners such as crown attorneys, probation and police is necessary.
+Active participation from relevant justice partners such as Crown Attorneys, probation officers and police is necessary.

 Extrajudicial Measures Program